OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-04.md

 ## 1 Chronicles 4:2

-Reaiah, the son of Shobal, was the father of Jahath,
+Shobal's son Reaiah, was the father of Jahath,

 > and Jahath was the father of Ahumai and Lahad.
-> These were the families of the Zorathites.
+> These were the line of the Zorathites.

 ---